KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 For inner borders the decoration svg file can include two additional FrameSvgs: `innerborder` and `innerborder-inactive`.
 If the inactive element is not present the active element is used for inactive windows.

 These frames must include the border elements.
 Only the border elements will be visible, the center element is not visible.
-For performance reasons the center element should be a simple rect and for support of decoration behind windows it should be completely translucent.
+For performance reasons the center element should be a simple rectangle and for support of decoration behind windows it should be completely translucent.

 Inner borders are not shown for maximized windows.
-If a maximized window should show an inner border it is recommeded to directly add it to the maximized element.
+If a maximized window should show an inner border it is recommended to directly add it to the `maximized` element.

+### Maximized windows

+In order to better support maximized windows there exists a special frame svg called `decoration-maximized`.
+In the same way as for the general decoration a version for inactive, opaque and inactive-opaque can be specified: `decoration-maximized`, `decoration-maximized-inactive`, `decoration-maximized-opaque` and `decoration-maximized-opaque-inactive`.
+If not provided, the engine falls back to the normal decoration.

+In all cases only the center element will be used.
+There is no need to specify borders.
+Please note that in case of a window with translucent widgets the center element will be stretched to the size of the complete window.
+In order to support Fitts' Law all TitleEdge Settings are set to 0.
+So the buttons will be directly next to the screen edges.

 ### Button Groups

-An Aurorae decoration may include elements to be painted behind the button groups.
-This is intended for cases when the buttons share a common background. it should be preferred over custom editing of each button as this will result in a bad visual experience for explicit spacers or if the user changes the order of buttons.
+An Aurorae decoration may include elements to be painted behind the button groups on the left and right side of the frame.
+This is intended for cases when the buttons share a common background.
+It should be preferred over custom editing of each button as this will result in a bad visual experience for explicit spacers or if the user changes the order of buttons.

 The following elements are supported: `buttongroup-left`, `buttongroup-left-inactive`, `buttongroup-right`, `buttongroup-right-inactive`.
 If the inactive element is not provided, the element for active is used for the inactive decoration, too.
 Left and right are independent and there is no fallback to the other element.